Gyeom/API-Composition-Util/README.md

 2. Collect your data from the different services.
 3. Call the `leftJoin` method, passing in the interfaces and the data you collected.

 API Composition Util will return a List of your templated data type containing the joined data.
-With API Composition Util, you can focus on what you do best: creating exceptional software solutions, while we take care of the rest.

 ## Sample Example using `Map<String, Object>`